 The ease with which Cloud applications can be purchased means that many business units are bypassing the IT department altogether.
 Often this means that the SAM has no record of the application or the associated license count, making it almost impossible to maintain accurate records.

 Trying to reclaim control of the software purchasing process becomes a political battle.
-The ability to circumvent purchasing bureaucracy offers business unit leaders an opportunity to deploy applications quickly and efficiently, maximising productivity and reducing lead times.
+The ability to circumvent purchasing bureaucracy offers business unit leaders an opportunity to deploy applications quickly and efficiently, maximizing productivity and reducing lead times.
 For the CTO, the bureaucracy is a necessary evil, if only to give them time to prepare the resources necessary to properly support each application.

 The traditional software purchasing process gives the software asset manager a chance to check the details of the order, ensuring that they can capture the details of license coverage – and to identify any potential shortfalls in advance.